The story of drinking in early America began before the Revolutionary War and continued after it.

 Alcohol was pervasive in American society.
 It crossed regional, sexual, racial, and class lines.
 Americans drank at home and abroad, alone and together, at work and at play, in fun and in earnest.
 They drank from the crack of dawn to the crack of dawn.
 At nights taverns were filled with boisterous, mirth-making tipplers.
 Americans drank before meals, with meals, and after meals.
 They drank while working in the fields and while traveling across half a continent.

 They drank in their youth, and, if they lived long enough, in their old age.
 They drank at formal events, such as weddings, ministerial ordinations, and wakes.
 And on no occasion – by the fireside of an evening, on a hot afternoon, when the mood called.
-From sophisticated Andover to frontier Illinois, from Ohio to Georgia, in lumber camps and on satin settees, in log taverns and at fashionable New York hotels, the American greeting was, “Come, Sir, take a dram first.”
+From sophisticated Andover to frontier Illinois, from Ohio to Georgia, in lumber camps and on satin settees.
+In log taverns and at fashionable New York hotels, the American greeting was this.
+“Come, Sir, take a dram first.”
 Seldom was it refused.4